- Biological Inventions

 Difference between ‘530 and Fargo Pro-L:

-Second, the skilled team would have motive not to change it.
-Judge refused this arg. and said by changing the loading method from hubs to spindles would not necessitate changing the insert, nor prevent the ribbon being identified by means of a Hall Effect sensor.
+Second, the skilled team would have a motive not to change it.
+The judge refused this arg. and said by changing the loading method from hubs to spindles would not necessitate changing the insert, nor prevent the ribbon from being identified by means of a Hall Effect sensor.

 Finally, DataCard submitted that account should be taken of Expert Witnesses evidence in his reports as well as his evidence in cross-examination.
-Although Judge have taken Witnesses evidence and its reports into account, this does not assist DataCard for the simple reason that in his reports Expert Mr Klinefelter did not consider the case which was put to him in cross-examination.
+Although Judge has taken Witnesses evidence and its reports into account, this does not assist DataCard for the simple reason that in his reports Expert Mr. Klinefelter did not consider the case which was put to him in cross-examination.

 Obviousness over Brother (US Patent No. 6,257,780):

 Judge is of the opinion that the arguments in relation to Brother are similar to those in relation to Fargo Pro-L. So far as amended claim 1 is concerned, Eagle’s case is that an obvious alternative to the different notches on the spools in Brother would be to drive the cylinders by means of ribs inside and to change the geometry of one end in a different way by making one of the apertures of the cylinders smaller than the others.
 The judge agreed to Eagle’s argument.